-The Lynchburg College Model United Nations team won a bevy of awards at the annual UN simulation conference in New York last week.
+The University of Lynchburg Model United Nations team won a bevy of awards at the annual UN simulation conference in New York last week.

 The Lynchburg team of 16 students represented Luxembourg, while thousands of students from other universities represented other countries.
 But the Lynchburg-Luxembourg delegation stood out.
 Two delegates, Imani Anusiem ’18 and Ladell Bush ’20, won Outstanding Delegate awards.
 The group won five Outstanding Position Paper awards and picked up an Honorable Mention Delegation award.

 “I am so proud of my group of diligent and smart scholar-students training themselves to be professionals,” said Dr. Sabita Manian, the international relations professor who leads the Model UN program.
 “They worked very long hours, took incredible initiative at the simulations, and have clearly reaped the results.”

 The students spent the first part of the semester researching global issues, determining Luxembourg’s position on those issues, and thinking strategically about how to promote the country’s interests and negotiate with students representing other countries.
 As Lynchburg’s head delegates, Maggie Kaliszak ’20 and Tess DeGraffenried ’18 led the team in the preparations and gave advice throughout the conference.

 Thousands of students from universities around the world participated in the conference March 18-22.

 “I had never been to New York City, and before this trip I was overwhelmed with both nervousness and excitement,” said Mary Allman ’21.
 “Model UN was a challenging class this semester, but all of our efforts came together. … I didn’t know what to expect going into the convention but I couldn’t be more thrilled with my experience.”